MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboards-design-tips.md

 Most people read from top to bottom.
 Put the highest level of data at the top left corner, and show more detail as you move in the direction the audience uses for reading (left-to-right, top-to-bottom).

 ## Use the right visualization for the data
 Avoid visualization variety for the sake of variety.
 Visualizations should paint a picture and be easy to read and interpret.
 For some data and visualizations, a simple graphic visualization is enough.
-Other data may need a more complex visualization.
+Other data might need a more complex visualization.
 Use titles, labels, and other customization to help the reader.

 * Be careful when you use visuals that are hard to read, such as 3D charts.
 * Pie charts, donut charts, gauges, and other circular chart types aren't ideal data visualizations.
 Because humans can't compare values side by side, it’s harder to compare values in a pie chart than in bar and column charts.
 Pie charts are best if they have fewer than eight categories.
 Pie charts can be good for viewing part-to-whole relationships rather than for comparing the parts.
 Gauge charts are great for displaying the current status in the context of a goal.